 In this regard, below you will find the final wording that we propose for TradeCo, duly marked to show changes as discussed with our contacts:

-“To carry on the business of financial risk management related to energy commodities, chemical products, petrochemical products, weather conditions, emissions, paper, and in general, all kinds of products that are suitable for financial risk management, except for those products whose financial risk management is reserved for financial intermediaries pursuant to applicable legislation, such as banking and credit services or receiving funds from the investing public, including but not limited to, what is established in Section M.52 Financial Operations known as Derivatives (Operaciones Financieras Conocidas como Derivadas) of Circular 2019/95 which establishes the Applicable Provisions for Active and Passive Operations and Services of Multiple Banking (Disposiciones Aplicables a las Operaciones Activas, Pasivas y de Servicios de la Banca Múltiple) issued or to be issued by Banco de México.”
+“To carry on the business of financial risk management, advice, valuation and in general all and any activities either directly or indirectly related to risk management in respect of energy commodities, chemical products, petrochemical products, weather conditions, emissions, paper, and in general, all kinds of natural phenomenon or natural products that are suitable for determination of risk risk management or subject of valuation, expressly excepted those products whose financial risk management is reserved for financial intermediaries pursuant to applicable legislation, such as banking and credit services or receiving funds from the investing public.”

-“Llevar a cabo la administración de riesgos relacionados con productos energéticos, químicos, petroquímicos, condiciones ambientales, emisiones atmosféricas, papel, y en general todo tipo de productos cuyo riesgo financiero sea susceptible de ser administrado, excluyendo aquellos productos o servicios, cuya administración del riesgo financiero esté reservada a intermediarios financieros conforme a la legislación aplicable tales como servicio público de banca y crédito o captación de recursos del público inversionista, incluyendo de manera enunciativa más no limitativa, lo establecido en la Sección M.52 Operaciones Financieras Conocidas como Derivadas de la Circular 2019/95 que establece las Disposiciones aplicables a las Operaciones Activas, Pasivas y de Servicios de la Banca Múltiple emitida o que se emita en un futuro por Banco de México.”
+“Llevar a cabo la administración de riesgos, asesoramiento, valuación y en general cualquier actividad que sea directa o indirectamente relacionada con operaciones de administración de riesgos en relación con productos energéticos, químicos, petroquímicos, condiciones ambientales, emisiones atmosféricas, papel, y en general todo tipo de productos o fenómenos naturales cuyo riesgo sea susceptible de ser determinable, administrado o valorado, sin que se comprenda por ello, aquellos productos o servicios, cuya administración del riesgo financiero esté reservada a intermediarios financieros conforme a la legislación aplicable tales como servicio público de banca y crédito o captación de recursos del público inversionista.”

 As you may note, we have made some revisions in order to narrow the corporate purpose of TradeCo.
 As indicated in our Memorandum of March 29, 2000, we want to avoid any possible misinterpretation by the financial authorities that may consider TradeCo as a financial intermediary.